HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww500_md/doc/Compiler_selection.md

 ```
 --specs=nano.specs
 ```
-and although lines to that effect exist in `toolchanin_gnu.mk` they are not being invoked.
+and although lines to that effect exist in `toolchain_gnu.mk` they are not being invoked.
 So I added this and recompiled:
 ```
 	LINK_OPT += -specs=nano.specs
+	LINK_OPT += -specs=nosys.specs
 ```
 I did this with both 14.3 and 10.3 compilers and the results show:
 * Much lower memory use.
 * Very little difference between the two compilers.

+__Problem Solved.__

+But the work does point to quite a few issues with theh makefiles, which are quite complex.